worldbank/dime-github-trainings/GitHub-trainings/Intro-Git-GitHub-Observer/jupyter-repo-setup/repo-content-files/README.md

 # Intro to Git and GitHub training - Observer training

-This repository was created for the [DIME Analytics](https://www.worldbank.org/en/research/dime/data-and-analytics) *Intro to Git and GitHub Training - Observer*.
+This repository was created for a training session of [DIME Analytics](https://www.worldbank.org/en/research/dime/data-and-analytics) *Intro to Git and GitHub Training - Observer*.
 You can read more about DIME Analytics Git and GitHub trainings [here](https://github.com/worldbank/dime-github-trainings).

 This is one of two beginner trainings.
 This one is for *Observers*: users that browse and provide feedback to code hosted in GitHub, but do not make code contributions.
-You can read more about the Observer role and other roles in DIME Analytics [Suggested GitHub Project Roles](https://github.com/worldbank/dime-github-trainings/blob/master/GitHub-resources/DIME-GitHub-Roles/DIME-GitHub-roles.md).
+You can read more about Observers role and other roles in DIME Analytics [Suggested GitHub Project Roles](https://github.com/worldbank/dime-github-trainings/blob/master/GitHub-resources/DIME-GitHub-Roles/DIME-GitHub-roles.md).

 We hope you will find Git and GitHub as useful as we do!